 Copyright © 2014: Manila Retina Specialists All Rights Reserved

-For persistent floaters that affect quality of life, Vitrectomy is still most effective treatment, but has side effects like cataract formation, and small chance of Retinal Detachment, we dont offer it unless patient begs for it.
+But we recognize there are persistent floaters that affect quality of life.
+Vitrectomy is still most effective treatment, but due to side effects like cataract formation, and small chance of Retinal Detachment, we dont offer it unless patient begs for it.

 The Laser is not the same as the one used for after cataract, which is commonly available.
 It is a special laser, the Ellex Ultra QR which has special mirrors and lenses which allow us to do this safely.

 Not all floaters need treatment, only those that affect quality of life.
 Only certain types of floaters called Weiss rings have a good success rate as of now, so I limit treatment to this type.

 Treatment is outpatient, and we use topical anesthesia.
 Treatment may be in 1-3 sessions, in case of residual floaters.
 Chirag Shah et al shows a single treatment success rate of 50-60 percent.
 You have to be patient, as initially you may experience more floaters, as we attempt to vaporize the remaining pieces.